fuseraft/kiwi/docs/functions.md

-# Methods
+# Functions and Methods

+Use the `fn` keyword to define a function.

-Use the `def` keyword to define a method.
-Method parameters support default values.
+Use the `def` keyword to define a method (a function of a [`class`](classes.md)).

+The distinction between a function and a method in Kiwi is purely semantic.

 ```ruby
 def greet(name = "Kiwi")